 This page provides an overview of BigQuery jobs.

-When you use the Cloud Console, the classic BigQuery web UI, or the
+When you use the Cloud Console or the

 bq command-line tool to load, export,